 It is also a great jumping off point for many different tours and programs like Sweetgrass Basketmaking and a Blue Crab Exploration Tour.

 The museum is located on 68 acres called Honey Horn and is housed in 19th century buildings.
 Live oaks dripping with Spanish moss surround the building, and marsh grasses stretch off to tidal streams in the distance.
-Marsh Tackies, heritage breed horses used by the Gullah people to farm this land for centuries, swat away flies with their tails in a nearby pasture.
-The Marsh Tackies aren’t on public display, but can be visited on a special tour.

 Inside the main building, the Discovery House permanent exhibits tell the history of Hilton Head Island, beginning with the days when enslaved people on plantations produced Sea Island cotton and rice.
 These exhibits depict life during the early 20th century before the bridge to the island was built.
 Isolation of the island encouraged the Gullah culture to thrive and grow, to the mid-20th century when the resort-building boom reshaped Hilton Head forever.